Christina Aguilera: Early life

 Christina María Aguilera was born on December 18, 1980, in Ocean Breeze, New York, at Staten Island University Hospital, to Shelly Loraine (née Fidler) and Fausto Wagner Xavier Aguilera.
 Her father is an Ecuadorian emigrant from Guayaquil while her mother has German, Irish, Welsh, and Dutch ancestry.
 Fausto Aguilera was a United States Army sergeant, and Shelly Loraine was a violinist in the American Youth Symphony before becoming a Spanish translator.

 Due to Fausto's military service, Aguilera's family moved frequently.
-She lived in Grasmere, New York before moving to New Jersey and Texas.
+She lived in Grasmere, New York, before moving to New Jersey and Texas.
 In 1983, they moved to Japan and lived in Sagamihara for at least two years.
 During her youth in the Pittsburgh metropolitan area, Aguilera attended North Allegheny Intermediate High School before leaving there to be homeschooled to avoid bullying she experienced at school.

 In 1986, the family returned to the United States, and settled in Pennsylvania, where they welcomed her younger sister, Rachel, in 1986.
 Aguilera has spoken out about her father's physically and emotionally abusive behavior.
 She noted that this is what made her turn to music, noting that, "growing up in an unstable environment and whatnot, music was my only real escape".
 In 1987, Shelly filed to divorce Fausto and moved with Aguilera and Rachel to her mother's home in Rochester, a suburb of Pittsburgh.
 She later married James Kearns and had a son with him named Michael.
 In 2012, following decades of estrangement, Aguilera expressed interest in reconciling with her biological father.

 Aguilera moving to her grandmother's home allowed her to explore her grandmother's records, which featured mostly soul and blues singers and increased her interest in music.
 She also began to practice singing in public and competing in talent contests.
 Following numerous contests, she earned a reputation in her neighborhood as the "little girl with a big voice" and received widespread attention from local television and radio programs.

 In 1990, she performed the popular song "A Sunday Kind of Love" on the reality competition show Star Search, but was eliminated during the semi-final round.
-Aguilera was eventually invited to sing "The Star-Spangled Banner" before Pittsburgh Penguins hockey, Pittsburgh Steelers football, and Pittsburgh Pirates baseball games, and at the 1992 Stanley Cup Finals.
+Aguilera was eventually invited to sing "The Star-Spangled Banner" before Pittsburgh Penguins hockey, Pittsburgh Steelers football, and Pittsburgh Pirates baseball games, and at the 1992 Stanley Cup Final.